stradoc/RefinedDataPlaybook/README.md

 - Since Healthcare spending was in the tens of thousands, but diagnosis was measured with either a 0 or a 1, the algorithm thought that a 1 dollar increase in healthcare spending was as significant as a 1 used to differentiate diagnoses.
 - This dominated the distribution, resulting in massive biases.

-The solution? min-max or z-score normalization, which would have allowed for the algorithmn to understand that a 1 dollar increase of healthcare spending is weighed less than a 1 used to differentiate diagnoses.
+The solution?
+Min-max or z-score normalization, which would have helped the algorithm recognize that a $1 increase in healthcare spending should not be treated as equivalent to a binary diagnosis value.

 The **model** wasn't flawed, the **lack of data refinement was**.